FAQ for Nonprofits

 When should I start my end of year campaign?

 While eligible newsrooms will be able to collect donations towards their match starting Oct.
 1, news organizations should plan their end of year campaigns based on their unique capacity and community.
-Some will take three months others will focus on a shorter window.
+Some will take three months while others will focus on a shorter window.
 The News Revenue Hub plans to offer three different campaign strategy options with staggering start times in October, November and December to accommodate different newsrooms’ needs.

 How much will be matched?